joshddunn/docker-phoenix/README.md

-# Elixir Phoenix in a Docker container
+# Docker container for Elixir Phoenix

 Usage steps:
   1. Clone the repository